 A subordinate's "voluntary" participation in a sexual relationship with an individual in a position of power or authority does not alone demonstrate that the conduct was welcome.
 Accordingly, a supervisor's display of a romantic interest in a subordinate might constitute sexual harassment.
-Any individual who engages in a consensual romantic or sexual relationship with someone over whom he or she has supervisoryor educational responsibility must inform his or her immediate supervisor of the consensual relationship, so that the College can take action to make changes that eliminate the conflict of interest and that im- pacted employees are recused from making decisions that have an impact, either directly or indirectly, on the individuals involved.
-In the case of a relationship between two employees in which the College de- termines it is unable to eliminate the conflict of interest, the employees will be provided with the op-portunity to decide which of the two will resign their employment.
-Failure to give proper notice to the appropriate supervisor may result in the denial of legal representation and indemnification in theevent that a lawsuit based on the relationship is filed.
-In addition, failure to give proper notice to theappropriate supervisor may result in disciplinary action.
+Any individual who engages in a consensual romantic or sexual relationship with someone over whom he or she has supervisory or educational responsibility must inform his or her immediate supervisor of the consensual relationship, so that the College can act to make changes that eliminate the conflict of interest and that impacted employees are recused from making decisions that have an impact, either directly or indirectly, on the individuals involved.

+In the case of a relationship between two employees in which the College determines it is unable to eliminate the conflict of interest, the employees will be provided with the opportunity to decide which of the two will resign their employment.
+Failure to give proper notice to the appropriate supervisor may result in the denial of legal representation and indemnification in the event that a lawsuit based on the relationship is filed.
+In addition, failure to give proper notice to the appropriate supervisor may result in disciplinary action.